Texas Transfer on Death Deed

 What is the hardest step in completing a Texas TODD?

 Obtaining the property description.
-This information is different from both the mailing and the physical address for the property.
+This information is different from both the physical and the mailing address for the property.

 Because it is usually incomplete, do not use the description of the subject real property listed on your county property tax bill.